Sveninndh/SqueezeboxRepo/README.md

 36. For each track you can use the 'more' item in the contextmenu to show the TrackInfoMenu.

+37. Artist pictures are now also displayed in a round shape.

 I've implemented numerous new features, as seen in the Qobuz apps and web player, and transferred them to the Qobuz plugin.
 These include a new artist page, an awards page, a label page, a list for discovering labels, and a list of awards listed in Qobuz.
 For the most part, all the data available in the Qobuz apps can now also be accessed in the Qobuz plugin.